POLE DANCE POLE: WHICH MATERIAL SHOULD YOU CHOOSE?

 → Cons:

-Widely used in the early days of pole dancing, the titanium gold pole is a chrome pole with a golden appearance and slightly superior grip (thanks to an electrolytic treatment).
+👉 Very popular in the early days of pole dance, titanium gold is essentially a chrome pole with a golden look and slightly better grip (thanks to an electrolytic treatment).

 → Pros: